Sv1nnet/trello-react-app/README.md

 ## P.S.

-This is my first own app that I'm making all by myself.
+This is my first own app that I have made all by myself.
+I'm not a designer, so it can look not as good as I'd like to.
 I hope it will be good enough to you consider to invite me to interview.
-I'm looking for trainee/junior position.
-But if you have something different (and still in front-end) and interesting, please, let me know!
+I'm looking for a trainee/junior position!

+## P.P.S.

+On the project start I picked Twitter bootstrap up for learning it but later I noticed that it's not suitable for my project, so on the halfway to finish I tried to use BEM naming.
+Due to my mischoice of CSS tool, CSS looks messed and right now I'm working on the improvement of my HTML/CSS skills.